eric-s-s/dice-tables/README.rst

 ---------------------------
 You can instantiate any DiceTable or RichDiceTable with any data you like.
 This allows you to create a DiceTable from stored information or to copy.
-Please note that the "dice_data" method is ambiguously name on purpose.
+Please note that the "dice_data" method is ambiguously named on purpose.
 It's function is to get correct input to instantiate a new DiceTable, whatever that happens to be.
 To get consistent output, use "get_list".
 ::